Gold holds tight range as focus turns to US inflation data

 The dollar index, meanwhile, slipped 0.3% against its rivals, making gold less expensive for other currency holders.

-(Reporting by Brijesh Patel in Bengaluru; Editing by Rashmi Aich and Mrigank Dhaniwala)
+(Reporting by Brijesh Patel in Bengaluru; Editing by Rashmi Aich, Mrigank Dhaniwala and Subhranshu Sahu)